 The State will not include and validate privately-owned or rented homes/apartments as part of the assessment.
-The State believes that all participants that are living in an independent living arrangement with family members, friends or roommates in a privately-owned or rented home/apartment is integrated in their community where there are people who do not receive HCBS also reside.
-However, the State will provide ongoing monitoring to ensure that participants in independent living arrangements are still in compliant with the HCBS requirements.
+The State believes that all participants that are living in individual, private homes with family members, friends or roommates in a privately-owned or rented home/apartment are integrated in their community where people who do not receive HCBS also reside.
+However, the State will provide ongoing monitoring to ensure that HCBS provided in individual, private homes are still in compliance with the HCBS requirements.

-For settings where the participant lives in a privately-owned home operated by an unrelated caregiver and who is paid to support the participant by providing HCBS, the setting is considered a provider-owned or controlled setting that needs to be assessed and validated.
+For HCBS provided in settings where the participant lives in a shared living situation with an unrelated individual and who is paid to support the participant by providing HCBS, the setting is subject to monitoring by the State.